 Maybe this will spark a wave of political exodus from Facebook (similar to “Xodus” from Twitter/X two months ago) but…. is there anyone still left there?
 Sadly yes, and growing: Facebook grows at the annual rate of 5%.

 As travel and life philosophy writer, I quit Facebook a while ago, and moved to Substack.
-To help my friends whom I left behind, I compiled this list of five points.
+To help my friends whom I left behind, I compiled this list of reasons to also quit.
 None of them related to politics.

 I am far from religious about Substack.
 I am pragmatic.